AvocadosConstant/visual-triangulation/README.md

 # CS 455 Term Project

+## Requirements

+Must have OpenCV 3+ and g++ version with at least C++11 support.

+## How to Run

+Compile the program first by running 'make',
+Then run './gui <0,1> <path-to-image>' where 0 indicates that the image should be opened as a grayscale and 1 indicates that the image should be opened in color (RGB).
+For point generation and triangulation, please open in the image in grayscale (option 0).

+The following are useful/relevant commands:

+ESC .......... quit the program
+SPACE ........ reset the image e ............ export the image r ............ generate random points on an image from its edges s ............ generate random points on an image with Shi-Tomasi detection t ............ triangulate points on image (only run after running 'r' or 's') 1 ............ triangulate points on an image from random points of its edges 2 ............ triangulate points on an image from Shi-Tomasi detection points

+Note: '1' and '2' are just 'r' and 's' combined with 't'.
+The difference is that '1' and '2' do not produce circles generated from 'r' and 's'.

 ## Corner Detection

 To calculate strong seed points for our triangulations, we propose the technique of corner detection.